ashboro/quartzvite/README.md

 # QuartzVite

-Second project  obsidian project to ,oad and run an obsidian site in content
+Second project  obsidian project to add, and run an obsidian site in content

 Run Deployment in Deploy.yml

-Git branch versions
+Branch v4

-Same as Chem8-2
+Same as AI generated obsidian site in Chem9